burninc0de/epub-media-overlay-editor/readme.md

 ## Compatibility & Requirements

 Epub-moe has been tested with "TalkingBooks" that Storyteller Version 1.3.6 generates.
+I've also tested it with EPUB exports from other tools like Tobi.

 > [!IMPORTANT]